vhscom/after-dark/README.md

 }
 ```

-Your style customizations will be inlined into the `head` section of each page, overriding any vendor or theme styles using the same selectors as shown in the above example.
+Styles are inlined into the `head` of each page.
+If you would prefer to use external stylesheets override the `partials/global-styles.html` template, modeling from the theme's version of the file, and make any adjustments you see fit.

 #### Theme Variants

-After Dark uses [`hack.css`](http://hackcss.com/) and hack provides a few theme variants you may wish to use instead of the After Dark defaults.
+[`hack.css`](http://hackcss.com/) provides a few variants you may wish to use instead of the After Dark defaults.
+To download them do an `npm i` from `/themes/after-dark/` (assumes NPM installed).

-CSS for theme variants does not ship with After Dark by default.
-To get it simply run `npm install` from `/themes/after-dark/` (assumes NPM installed) to start the download.

-Once complete navigate into `node_modules/hack/dist` and copy the contents of both `hack.css` and whichever variant(s) you want into a new `critical-theme.css` file back in your site's `static` directory.

-From the site also update the `global-styles.css` file in the `layouts/partials` directory so it points to your new CSS file.

-Then update the `theme_variant` setting in the site configuration to ensure the After Dark page container has the expected variant.
+Once downloaded, open `node_modules/hack/dist` directory, override `critical-vendor.css` at the site level as described in [Custom Styles](#custom-styles), and finally set the `theme_variant` in the site configuration like:

+    theme_variant = "hack dark-solarized"

-Some variant examples include:
+Some other variations include:

+    theme_variant = "standard"
     theme_variant = "hack dark-grey"
-    theme_variant = "standard dark-solarized"
+    theme_variant = "standard dark"
-    theme_variant = "standard"

-Test the changes by previewing your site on mobile, tablet and desktop at different display resolutions and orientations, making any tweaks necessary to `critical-theme.css`.
+Once complete open dev tools and test the changes by previewing your site on mobile, tablet and desktop at different display resolutions and orientations, overriding and making any tweaks necessary to `critical-theme.css` if necessary.

-Finally, adjust your [Custom Styles](#custom-styles), 404 page and `/meta/theme-color.html` and `manifest.json` (if you've made a <abbr title="Progressive Web App">PWA</abbr>) so everything matches up.
+Finally, adjust your [Custom Styles](#custom-styles), 404 page and `/meta/theme-color.html` as necessary.
+And don't forget to update your `manifest.json` if you've [morphed your site](https://julian.is/article/progressive-web-apps/) into a PWA.

 #### Favicon

-After Dark comes preinstalled with a tiny SVG favicon embedded into every page.
-To customize it create a file named `favicon.html` under `/layouts/partials` within your site and place an [`icon` link](http://devdocs.io/html/link_types#icon) within it.
+After Dark ships with a lightweight SVG favicon embedded into every page.
+To customize or replace it create a file named `favicon.html` under `layouts/partials/head` within your site and place an [`icon` link](http://devdocs.io/html/link_types#icon) within it.

-**Why SVG?** Though they don't have full [browser support](http://caniuse.com/#feat=link-icon-svg) yet, they're smaller in file size and more flexible.
+**Why SVG?** Though they don't have perfect [browser support](http://caniuse.com/#feat=link-icon-svg) yet, SVG favicons are smaller in size and more flexible.
 SVG favicons can be styled with CSS or even animated with JavaScript.
-If you don't want to use an SVG icon you can replace it with something more widely supported.

 ## License